As you’re hunched over in agonizing pain, you might be asking yourself, “why is this happening to me?”

 Clean from poisons, clean from toxins, pathogens, viruses and bacteria.

-A lot of women have tremendous amounts of heavy metals in the uterus-such as, mercury, lead, aluminum, arsenic, copper, etc.
+Many women have tremendous amounts of heavy metals in the uterus, such as mercury, lead, aluminum, arsenic, copper, etc.

 The monthly menstrual cycle is one way the uterus cleans itself out regularly.

-But when there is an overload of toxins accumulated, the uterus will push out the endometrial cells and they will leave the uterus with a poison or toxin in it to keep the uterus clean.
+But when there is an overload of toxins accumulated, the uterus will push out the endometrial cells, and they will leave the uterus with poison or toxins in it to keep the uterus clean.

-Then these endometrial cells end up on the outside of the uterus attaching themselves and growing into little pods, little cysts or adhesion's around the ovaries, onto the bladder, in the pelvic cavity or even on the colon.
+Then these endometrial cells end up on the outside of the uterus, attaching themselves and growing into little pods, tiny cysts or adhesions around the ovaries, onto the bladder, in the pelvic cavity or even on the colon.

 We often think there is a lot of space in the body.
-On the contrary, because everything is so tight-any inflammation will cause the cyst's to ends up hitting nerves.
+On the contrary, because everything is so tight, any inflammation will cause the cysts to hit nerves.

 For example, just by holding in a full bladder, having that extra urine in the bladder will blow the bladder up a little (like a balloon).

-If there are endometrial cells sitting on the outside of the bladder, having too much in the bladder is going hurt.
+If endometrial cells are sitting on the outside of the bladder, having too much in the bladder will hurt.